I Think I Married the Wrong Person; Please Help Me

 Photo: ©PeopleImages from Getty Images Signature via Canva.com

-It is easy to make a decision when things seem clear, and the future appears bright.
-With an optimistic heart, you decide on that thing, only to discover months or years later that maybe it was not wise to do what you did.
+It is easy to make a decision when things seem clear and the future appears bright.
+With an optimistic heart, you decide on that thing, only to discover months or years later that it may not be wise to do what you did.
 What if that decision was to marry someone that you now believe was the wrong person?
+Sometimes, you cannot redo what you believe is a wrong decision.
+What are you supposed to do now?

 You may want to read: